spatie/calendar-links/README.md

 // Generate a data uri for an ics file (for iCal & Outlook) echo $link->ics();

-// Generate a data uri using arbitrary generator: echo $link->formatWith(new \Your\Generator());
+// Generate a data URI using arbitrary generator: echo $link->formatWith(new \Your\Generator());
 ```